Ten Important Questions You Should Ask a Potential Partner

-- Great answer: “The best solution is for both of us to listen carefully to what the other feels and thinks and then tries to find common ground.
+- Great answer: “The best solution is for both of us to listen carefully to what the other feels and thinks and then try to find common ground.
 Sometimes I have to give way, and sometimes he does.”

-- Luke-warm answer: “I give her every chance I can to convince me that she’s right, but if she can’t, I expect her to come over on to my side.”
+- Lukewarm answer: “I give her every chance I can to convince me that she’s right, but if she can’t, I expect her to come over onto my side.”

 - Warning sign: “If he needs to disagree with me over something that’s really important, I usually just back away and pretend I don’t care.
 I get back at him in other ways when he’s into power and control.”

-People who tend towards thinking they should automatically provide whatever their partners wants can feel that they are not measuring up if they can’t, or may not want, to provide it.
+People who tend towards thinking they should automatically provide whatever their partner wants can feel that they are not measuring up if they can’t, or may not want, to provide it.
 To feel less guilty, they often are upset they are put in that position at all and blame their partners for wanting it in the first place.
 That is especially true of new lovers who want to be everything to each other.
 Sometimes what one person wants is simply not available from the other, despite deep feelings of love.
 Blame should never be the response.

 - Great answer: “That would be easy but absolutely not fair.
-If I want something and she isn’t in to it, it’s never her fault.
+If I want something and she isn’t into it, it’s never her fault.
 I would make it really clear how important it is to me, but blame never solves anything.”

-- Luke-warm answer: “I try not to see my partner as the bad guy if he can’t give me something I want, but, seriously, most guys who are really in to you try hard, whatever you ask, don’t you think?”
+- Lukewarm answer: “I try not to see my partner as the bad guy if he can’t give me something I want, but, seriously, most guys who are really into you try hard, whatever you ask, don’t you think?”

 - Warning sign: “If she doesn’t even try, why wouldn’t I blame her?
 She needs to keep her priorities straight if she wants me to keep loving her the way she wants in return.”

 New lovers typically focus on the ways they feel the same about everything.
 They want one heartbeat, one dream, and one path.
 They will tend to ignore or suppress any major differences that could threaten that mutual reality.
-Yet, eventually they will surface.
+Yet, eventually, they will surface.
 When confronted with a new idea that may challenge an established view, most partners will do whatever they can to resolve their differences as quickly as possible.
 Unfortunately, that may not always be a relationship-positive response.
 Couples with the best chance to work through those disparate ideas listen very carefully to each other before they respond.

 - Great answer: “I had a dad that was a self-proclaimed definer of reality.
 It didn’t matter what you thought or felt, it was always his way or the highway.
 I’m a real believer that my partner will always have a lot to teach me and vice versa.
 You can always go back to what you think, but it’s great to look at things from a different point of view.”

-- Luke-warm answer: “Well, I have to admit, I have some strong opinions on things that are important to me.
+- Lukewarm answer: “Well, I have to admit, I have some strong opinions on things that are important to me.
 I’d always listen, but I’m not easy to convince.”

 - Warning sign: “I put a lot of time and energy into what I think and do.
 I don’t like it when someone tries to tell me that I don’t know what I’m talking about.
 People need to stick with what they know and what works for them.
 It takes a hell of an argument to make me listen to something that doesn’t feel right.”

 When people have strong desires for something they want and are concerned that their partners may not be willing to give it to them, their responses can run the gamut from pouting, withholding, pushiness, charm, irritation, disconnection, martyrdom, negotiation, or begging.
-The partners on the other end may have equivalent responses learned from their own past relationship, emotional baggage that can greatly influence the outcome.
+The partners on the other end may have equivalent responses learned from their own past relationships and emotional baggage that can greatly influence the outcome.

 - Great answer: “Well, sweet-talking first, of course.
 You can get more out of anyone you love when you’re kind in your approach and not pushy.
 If it’s very important, I just tell her why it matters so much and listen to what she needs to feel good about giving me what I want.
 I’m a big negotiator, not a pusher.
 Much better in the long run.”

-- Luke-warm answer: “It depends on whether or not he has some credit at the time.
+- Lukewarm answer: “It depends on whether or not he has some credit at the time.
 If he’s been nice to me for a while, I’m more likely to just ask and hope for the best.
 If he owes me one, I’m going to get in there and fight if I have to.”